Vybarr Cregan-Reid

-Vybarr Cregan-Reid (/ˈvaɪbɑː ˌkriːɡənˈriːd/ VYE-bar-_-KREE-gən-REED; born 1969) is a British author, academic.
+Vybarr Cregan-Reid (/ˈvaɪbɑː ˌkriːɡənˈriːd/ VYE-bar-_-KREE-gən-REED; born 1969) is a British author and academic.
 He works at York St John University.
 He is the author of Footnotes: How Running Makes us Human (2016), and Primate Change: How the World We Made is Remaking Us (2018) and We Are What We Read: a life within and without books (2024).
 Before that, he published Discovering Gilgamesh: Geology, Narrative & the Historical Sublime in Victorian Culture (2013).
 He has appeared on Sky and ITV, and made programmes for the BBC.
 His work has been translated into twelve languages.

 Education and career

 Cregan-Reid grew up in Manchester and studied English at the University of Sussex.
 He did a two-year Leverhulme Research Fellowship at Sussex from 2004–2006.
 He currently works at York St John University.